nicholasowusu608/smart-device-management-system/README.md

 ## Introduction
 The **Smart Device Management System** is an object-oriented Python application designed to manage smart home networks.
 The core purpose of this system is to handle common device operations while accounting for unique device features under strict object-oriented programming (OOP) constraints like encapsulation and inheritance.

-This project was built as part of the **EL 162 / 234 Object Oriented Programming** course under the supervision of Dr. Matthew Cobbinah.

 ---